 Listen to your instincts.
 If something feels off or too good to be true, it probably is.
 Listen to your feelings; if you feel uncomfortable, step back.

-If you detect someone who seems suspicious or violates the rules and policies of the platform, report their profile immediately.
+When you detect someone who seems suspicious or violates the rules and policies of the platform, report their profile immediately.
 Most dating platforms maintain some form of reporting misconduct settings.

 Tip: Reporting scams helps protect others from falling victim to the same person.